gyanesh-iitmiimb/project2_tds_iit/goodreads/README.md

 ## Data Description

-The report contains a dataset of book-related information, encompassing 10,000 rows with various attributes such as book IDs, ratings, and image URLs.
-Each entry provides details about individual books, including their Goodreads IDs, ISBN numbers, total ratings across different score levels, and corresponding image links for both small and large formats.
-The dataset appears to be structured to facilitate analysis of book popularity and reader ratings.
+The report contains a dataset with information on books, including fields such as book IDs, ISBN numbers, ratings, and image URLs.
+It consists of 10,000 rows, encompassing various attributes related to each book's identity and popularity, including metrics for user ratings.
+This data can be used for analysis of book trends, reader preferences, and overall book popularity.

 ## Numerical Columns

 The maximum correlations is found between columns ratings_count and work_ratings_count with a value of 0.9950949109767664.The minimum correlation is between columns ratings_2 and average_rating with a value of -0.11433083463802127

-Outliers found in column {'isbn13': 556, 'work_text_reviews_count': 1005, 'work_ratings_count': 1143, 'ratings_2': 1156, 'ratings_count': 1163, 'books_count': 844, 'ratings_1': 1140, 'ratings_4': 1131, 'ratings_3': 1149, 'ratings_5': 1158, 'average_rating': 158}
+Outliers found in column {'ratings_2': 1156, 'work_text_reviews_count': 1005, 'ratings_count': 1163, 'average_rating': 158, 'ratings_1': 1140, 'ratings_3': 1149, 'ratings_4': 1131, 'books_count': 844, 'ratings_5': 1158, 'isbn13': 556, 'work_ratings_count': 1143}

-The most important features are work_ratings_count, ratings_4 and ratings_3 with feature importances of importance    0.460323
+The most important features are ratings_4, work_ratings_count and ratings_3 with feature importances of importance    0.494741
-Name: work_ratings_count, dtype: float64, importance    0.364784
+Name: ratings_4, dtype: float64, importance    0.339257
-Name: ratings_4, dtype: float64 and importance    0.059092
+Name: work_ratings_count, dtype: float64 and importance    0.053983
 Name: ratings_3, dtype: float64 respectively

 ## Text Columns